0yech/42_piscine_kickstart/README.md

 }
 ```

 Notice how the main function is at the bottom.
 This is because it wouldn't be able to see ```ft_putchar();``` if the main was on top.
-There are of course many ways around this, but they'll come up handy later on.
+There are, of course, many ways around this, but they'll come up handy later on.
 I will let you explore that by yourself.

 To compile our code, we'll use the ```cc``` command in our terminal.
 Short for **C Compiler**.